-The National Association of Home Builders reaffirms its commitment to housing incentives in the nation's tax system that make the American dream of homeownership a reality for a substantially greater group of Americans across the entire income spectrum and also promote affordable apartment homes, including most critically:
+Resolved that the National Association of Home Builders (NAHB) reaffirm that the tax code should include incentives to make the American dream of homeownership a reality for a substantially greater group of Americans across the entire income spectrum and also promote affordable apartment homes, including most critically:

-3. Tax Incentives for Remodeling, including energy efficiency tax credits;
+- Tax incentives for remodeling, including energy efficiency tax credits;

-Further, NAHB strongly urges Congress to oppose any tax revisions that do not take into account the special importance of housing to the economy and the stability of neighborhoods and communities.
+Further resolved that NAHB strongly urge Congress to oppose any tax revisions that do not take into account the special importance of housing to the economy and the stability of neighborhoods and communities.

 View full text of resolution.